Touisse/MERN_MEMORIES/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Credits

-This project was created by [Yassine Touisse](https://github.com/Touisse/Full_Stack_MERN_MEMORIES.git).
-Special thanks to [Any contributors](https://github.com/username/project-name/graphs/contributors) who have contributed to this project.

 ## Contact

 If you have any questions or comments about the project, please feel free to contact me at [yassinetouisse99@gmail.com](mailto:yassinetouisse99@gmail.com).